hashgraph/hedera-improvement-proposal/HIP/hip-xxxx.md

 - Stay consistent with HIP-10 model for NFT metadata
 - Provide sufficient flexibility on which JSON metadata parameters are required and which optional
-- Acknowledge the current reality of the`metadata` field on HTS tokens being limited to NFTs
-- Not mandate a particular storage location for either the JSON or any media it point to, i.e. IPFS, HFS, or a web server.
+- Not mandate a particular storage location for either the JSON or any media it points to, i.e. IPFS, HFS, or a web server.
 - Avoid duplication or conflict with the on-ledger token attributes

 ## User Stories